marionettejs/backbone.marionette/apidoc.md

 ## Marionette.Application.module

 Marionette allows you to define a module within your application, including sub-modules hanging from that module.
 This is useful for creating modular, encapsulated applications that are be split apart in to multiple files.

-By default, every module that you define and add to your application, including sub-modules, is a new `Application` object instance.
-This allows you to have unlimited sub-modules and nesting.
-It also means you have all of the features and functionality of an `Application` object for each module.
+Marionette's module allow you to have unlimited sub-modules hanging off your application, and serve as an event aggregator in themselves.

 ### Basic Usage

-A module is defined directly from an Application object, and created another Application object as the specified
+A module is defined directly from an Application object as the specified
 name:

 ```js